norton120/pirate_baby/content/posts/closed_domain_accountability_in_llm_products.md

 ---
-title: Closed Domain Accountability In LLM Products
+title: Restoring the 'Product' in AI Products
 tags: ["ai","ml","ops"]
 date: 2024-4-26
 draft: true
 ---
-_grounding your ML product lifecycle in commercial reality_
+_grounding your ML development lifecycle in commercial reality_

 If you subscribe to the Gartner predictive model for AI impact and adoption (a.k.a the "AI Hype Cycle") we are still far from peak AI expectations.
 ![Gartner AI Hype Cycle 2023](https://emt.gartnerweb.com/ngw/globalassets/en/newsroom/images/graphs/swe-hc-image.png)